For the Bone Meringue

 To make the meringue bones

-preheat the oven to 120°C, Gas ½.
-Place the egg whites and cream of tartar into a mixing bowl and whisk on a medium speed until thick and foamy, about 2 minutes.
+- Place the egg whites and cream of tartar into a mixing bowl, and whisk on a medium speed until thick and foamy, about 2 minutes

-Add half the sugar and continue to whisk until very thick, about 10 minutes.
-When thick and glossy add the rest of the sugar, whisk very briefly, just to incorporate.
+- Add half the sugar and continue to whisk for about 10 minutes until very thick.
+When thick and glossy, add the rest of the sugar whisk very briefly, just to incorporate.

-Lightly grease a baking sheet and cut a piece of baking parchment into fit perfectly.
+- Lightly grease a baking sheet and cut a piece of baking parchment to fit perfectly.
 Spoon the meringue into a large piping bag fitted with a 1cm plain piping nozzle.

-preheat the oven to 150C / gas 2.
-Place the egg whites into the bowl of a food mixer and add the cream of tartar.
-Whisk at ¾ speed until foamy.
+- Place the egg whites into the bowl of a food mixer and add the cream of tartar.
+Whisk at 3/4 speed until foamy.
 Add half the sugar and whisk again until shiny, soft and really glossy.

-Add the rest of the sugar and just bring together.
-Lift the bowl off the machine and add the vanilla and food colouring and carefully mix in.
+- Add the rest of the sugar just to bring it together.
+Don't overmix.
+Lift the bowl off the machine and add the vanilla and the food colouring, carefully mix in.

-Add the sieved flour and cocoa powder, gently folding through, making sure it’s all incorporated well - be really careful not to knock out too much air or the sponge will be heavy.
+- Add the sieved flour and cocoa powder, gently folding through, making sure it is all incorporated well - be really careful not to knock out too much air or the sponge will be heavy.

-Three-quarters fill a cupcake case with the mixture and place in a cupcake tray.
+- Three-quarters fill a cupcake case with the mixture and place it in a cupcake tray.

-Divide the remaining mixture between into two 20cm deep cake tins (do not line or grease the tins).
+- Divide the remaining mixture into two 20cm deep cake tins (do not line or grease the tins).

-Bake the cupcake for about 20 minutes, and the larger cakes for 40 minutes, or until well risen and just springy to the touch in the centre of the cake.
-A sign that a meringue based cake is ready is the sponge will come away slightly from the sides of tin when cooked.
+- Bake the cupcake for about 20 minutes, and the larger cakes for 40 minutes, or until well risen and just springy to the touch in the centre of the cake.
+A sign that a meringue-based cake is ready is the sponge will come away slightly from the sides of the tin when cooked.
 Cool completely before removing from the tins.

 To make the heart

-roll out about two-thirds of the red icing into a rectangle.
-Place the cupcake in the centre, and wrap the icing around to enclose, leaving the icing at the top slightly open.
+- Roll out about two-thirds of the red icing into a rectangle.
+Place the cupcake in the centre, wrap the icing around to enclose, leave the icing at the top slightly open.
 Using your finger, shape a hollow tube in the edge of the icing and flatten down the remainder.

 To make the butter icing